ChaiScript/ChaiScript/readme.md

 native C++ application, it has some advantages over existing embedded scripting
 languages:

-1. It uses a header-only approach, which makes it easy to integrate with existing projects.
+1. It uses a header-only approach, which makes it easier to integrate with existing projects.
 2. It maintains type safety between your C++ application and the user scripts.
 3. It supports a variety of C++ techniques including callbacks, overloaded